cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - All arithmetic operations are performed over a field F, unless explicitly stated otherwise.

-- u: the input to the encoding function.
+- u: the input to the mapping function.
   This is an element of F produced by the hash\_to\_base function.

-- (x, y): are the affine coordinates of a point obtained by the encoding method.
+- (x, y): are the affine coordinates of the point output by the mapping.
   Indexed values are used when the algorithm calculates some candidate values.

 - t1, t2, ...: are reusable temporary variables.
 For notable variables,